Incerto13/pathways-api/README.md

 ## Testing
 #### prerequisites
-- for integration tests db and server should be running
+- db and server should be running

 ```bash
 npm run int-test